unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 = Show Password Protected Content in RSS Feeds =
 Even though you choose to show password protected content in RSS, a password form will display instead of its actual content by default.
 With PPWP plugin, you're able to show all protected content in RSS feeds.
 There is also an option to make your RSS feeds public even if your site is hidden.

-= Show Password Protected Post Excerpt =
+= Show Password Protected Post Excerpts =
 Many WordPress themes hide the post excerpt and featured image of password protected content by default.
-Enable this option to show excerpt of your password protect posts.
+Enable this option to show excerpts of your password protect posts.

 = Password's Cookies Expiration =
 By default, users won't have to re-enter passwords to access a protected page or post until its cookies expire.
-You can change the default cookie expiration time on the plugin's settings page to whatever suits your use case.
+You can change the default cookie expiration time on the plugin settings page to whatever suits your use case.
 Or else, choose session cookies which will be removed automatically whenever users close their browser.
 As a result, users have to re-enter password when opening the browser again.

 > #### Pro Version